 - 71. Transhipment operations of bluefin tuna in the eastern Atlantic and Mediterranean Sea shall be allowed only at designated ports defined and conditioned in paragraphs 63 to 66. - 72.
-Prior to entry into any port, the receiving fishing vessel, or its representative, shall provide the relevant authorities of the port State at least 72 h before the estimated time of arrival, with the information listed in Annex 3.
+Prior to entry into any port, the receiving fishing vessel, or its representative, shall provide the relevant authorities of the port State at least 72 h before the estimated time of arrival, with the information listed in Annex 3, according to the port state's domestic law.
 Any transhipment requires the prior authorization from the flag CPC of the transhipping fishing vessel concerned.
 Furthermore, the master of the transhipping fishing vessel shall, at the time of the transhipment, inform its flag CPC of the data required in Annex 3. - 73.
 The relevant authority of the port State shall inspect the receiving vessel on arrival and check the cargo and documentation related to the transhipment operation. - 74.
-The masters of fishing vessels shall complete and transmit to their flag CPC the ICCAT transhipment declaration no later than 48 h after the date of transhipment in port.
+The masters of fishing vessels shall complete and transmit to their flag CPC the ICCAT transhipment declaration no later than 15 days after the date of transhipment in port as per Recommendation [16-15].
 The masters of the transhipping fishing vessels shall complete the ICCAT transhipment declaration in accordance with the format set out in Annex 3.
-The transhipment declaration shall be linked with the e-BCD to facilitate cross-checking of data contained thereof.

-- 75. The relevant authority of the port State shall send a record of the transhipment to the flag CPC authority of the transhipping fishing vessel, within 5 days after the transhipment has ended. - 76.
+The transhipment declaration shall be linked with the e-BCD to facilitate cross-checking of data contained thereof. - 75.
+The relevant authority of the port State shall send a record of the transhipment to the flag CPC authority of the transhipping fishing vessel, within 5 days after the transhipment has ended. - 76.
 All transhipments shall be inspected by the relevant authorities of the designated port CPC authorities.